Little Carpathians

-The Little Carpathians (also: Lesser Carpathians, Malé Karpaty; Kleine Karpaten; Kis-Kárpátok) are a low, about 100 km long, mountain range, part of the Carpathian Mountains.
+The Little Carpathians (also: Lesser Carpathians, Malé Karpaty; Kleine Karpaten; Kis-Kárpátok) are a low mountain range, about 100 km long, and part of the Carpathian Mountains.
 The mountains are situated in Western Slovakia, covering the area from Bratislava to Nové Mesto nad Váhom, and northeastern Austria, where a very small part called Hundsheimer Berge (or Hainburger Berge) is located south of the Devín Gate.
-The Little Carpathians are bordered by Záhorie Lowland in the west and the Danubian Lowland in the east.
+The Little Carpathians are bordered by the Záhorie Lowland in the west and the Danubian Lowland in the east.

 In 1976, the Little Carpathians were declared a protected area under the name Little Carpathians Protected Landscape Area, covering 646.1 km2.
-The area is rich in flora and fauna diversity and contains numerous castles, most notably the Bratislava Castle, and caves.
+The area is rich in floral and faunal diversity and contains numerous castles, most notably the Bratislava Castle, and natural caves.
 Driny is the only cave open to the public.
 The three highest mountains are Záruby at 768 m, Vysoká at 754 m, and Vápenná at 752 m.

 Description

-Geomorphologically, the Little Carpathians belong into the Alps-Himalaya System, the Carpathian Mountains sub-system, its province Western Carpathians, and its subprovince the Inner Western Carpathians.
+Geomorphologically, the Little Carpathians belong to the Alps-Himalaya System, the Carpathian Mountains sub-system, the Western Carpathians province, and the Inner Western Carpathians sub-province.

-The Little Carpathians are further divided into four parts (from south to north): Devín Carpathians (Devínske Karpaty), Pezinok Carpathians (Pezinské Karpaty), Brezová Carpathians (Brezovské Karpaty) and Čachtice Carpathians (Čachtické Karpaty).
+The Little Carpathians are further divided into four parts, from south to north: the Devín Carpathians (Devínske Karpaty), the Pezinok Carpathians (Pezinské Karpaty), the Brezová Carpathians (Brezovské Karpaty) and the Čachtice Carpathians (Čachtické Karpaty).

-The mountains are densely forested (90% being broad-leaved trees), and the southeastern part contains extensive vineyards (e.g. Rača, Pezinok, Modra).
+The mountains are densely forested (90% being broad-leaved trees), and the southeastern part contains extensive vineyards (e.g. Rača, Pezinok, and Modra).
 Several castles or castle ruins are situated in the Little Carpathians, for example Devín, Čachtice, Červený Kameň, and Smolenice castles.

 Geologically, the mountain range is part of the Tatra-Fatra Belt of core mountains.
-There are several active faults, which have produced earthquakes.
+There are several active faults which have produced earthquakes.
 Of them the most notable is the Dobra Voda fault (1906 and 1930 produced 8.5° and 7.5° EMS-98 or equal to $M_\mathrm{L}$ = 5.7 and 5.0).
-This particular fault is closely monitored because of its proximity to the NPP Jaslovske Bohunice (approx. 15 km away).
-The Little Carpathians are seismically one of the most active regions in Slovakia and epicentres of earthquakes with approximate magnitude of 2.5 on Richter magnitude scale are located here.
+This particular fault is closely monitored because of its proximity to the Bohunice Nuclear Power Plant, approximately 15 km away.
+The Little Carpathians are seismically one of the most active regions in Slovakia and the epicentres of many earthquakes with an approximate magnitude of 2.5 on the Richter magnitude scale are located here.

 There are a total of eight karst areas in the Little Carpathians: the Devín Carpathians, Borinka (Pajštún), Cajlan, Kuchyňa-orešany, Plavecký, Smolenice, Dobrovodský, and Čachtice karsts.
-The most important karst forms include caves Deravá, Tmavá skala, Driny, and Čachtická, and caves along the Borinský potok.
-Driny, a limestone cave, is the only cave open to public.
+The most important karst forms include the caves Deravá, Tmavá skala, Driny, and Čachtická, and additional caves along the Borinský potok.
+Driny, a limestone cave, is the only cave open to the public.
 Major streams include Vydrica and Suchý jarok.